lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 If the OCSPRequest is signed, the client SHALL specify its name in the OCSPRequest.requestorName field; otherwise, clients SHOULD NOT include the requestorName field in the OCSPRequest.
-OCSP servers MUST handle unsigned OCSP requests that contain the requestorName field, as if the requestorName field were absent.
+OCSP responders MUST handle unsigned OCSP requests that contain the requestorName field, as if the requestorName field were absent.